 There are some really positive things about Elevate brain training and some things it does far better than apps of a similar genre.
 Elevate comes with a free trial for 7 days as well as the basic free version of the app, all you need to do is sign up for an account.

-Although the app is great I did notice a couple of things that were a little less great, for instance, the app can start out a little too difficult because it takes a couple of tries to get the hang of.
+Although the app is great there are some downsides.
+For instance, the app can start out a little too difficult because it takes a couple of tries to get the hang of.
 This is partially down to the user, but also if you make something too difficult for people then they are likely to give up.

-Tied into that I noticed that the app requires pretty significant knowledge of grammar, punctuation and maths without any guidance initially.
-I get that they need to test you, but a refresher for people that haven’t had to use these skills for decades would be a handy little thing to incorporate.
+Sure, they need to test you – but a refresher for people that haven’t had to use these skills for decades would be a handy little thing to incorporate.
 Just running over some basic rules of English or formulas that you may need.

 Feature of the app